 His porcine cheeks ruddy with the burst veins of the long-haul serious whisky drinker, looking like an overfed pork butcher on a spree, Nick Griffin, Führer of the fascist British National Party, emerged from the Crown Court in Leeds spluttering with triumph and vindication.
 He praised the jury.
 He denounced the politicians.
 He told people how wonderful the BNP is.

 Last night Channel 4 held a Dispatches debate chaired by Jon Snow on the question of whether Free speech is under threat from Muslims.
 The format was the same as that employed in the past to debate the Iraq War etc. In other words a prosecution and defence calling witnesses for their case, who are then cross examined by the opposing side.
 For a debate it is in my opinion a flawed format, especially given the very limited time for questioning and cross examining the witnesses.
 More significant, however, was the fact that yet again the British liberal media effectively copped out on an important issue of defence of free speech, despite the title of the programme.

 In the local council elections in May the British National Party (BNP) won 32 new seats, bringing its national total to 48.

-They appeal to those who feel themselves “despondent, depressed, angry, ignored, abandoned, forgotten, ripped off, exploited, overtaxed, unrepresented".
-They say that the crisis in the Health Service shows “the profit motive outweighing patient care", and denounce “private gain for public service".
+Its election material addressed those who felt "despondent, depressed, angry, ignored, abandoned, forgotten, ripped off, exploited, overtaxed, unrepresented".
+They said that the crisis in the NHS showed "the profit motive outweighing patient care", and denounced "private gain for public service".